the-turing-game/the-source-and-comments/README.md

 is supposed to help the interrogator in discovering the deception!
-This asymmetry of goals as we will see changes the the game from what is routinely called 'the Turing test' to a partly cooperative game with incomplete information, which is more complex.
+This asymmetry of goals as we will see changes the the game from what is routinely called 'the Turing test' to a partly cooperative game with incomplete information, which is significantly more complex.

 The third circumstance that comes out of the description is that players A and B are _in the same room_ which means that they have complete information about